The times of the Judges

 That evening, Ruth follows Naomi's instructions and Boaz responds favourably, but has to tell her there is a nearer kinsman than he.
 The night’s events are kept secret and Ruth is sent home to Naomi with six measures of barley.
 This Naomi recognises as a sign that Boaz intends to fulfil his role as kinsman redeemer, seven being the number of completeness.

 When the time is appropriate, Boaz tells the nearer kinsman of the situation.
 In front of witnesses, he offers him the opportunity to be Ruth’s kinsman redeemer.
 The offer is declined and Boaz is free to marry Ruth.

 They have a son who is named Obed by Naomi’s neighbours.
-Obed was to be the father of Jesse, who was to be the father of King David.
+Obed is to be the father of Jesse, who is to be the father of King David.